jmaxsfu/pub607-23/Pandoc.md

 Beginning with a dead simple markdown file, in a plain text editor.

+We talk to Pandoc by issuing commands in our command shell.
+The examples below assume you are "in" the same folder where the files are.

+The basic format for Pandoc commands is like so:

+    pandoc inputFile -o outputFile

+There are lots of other options we can specify, though, by writing them in the age-old Unix way, with a hyphen and a letter.
+Pandoc also has more verbose, explicit alternatives where you type two hyphens and then a specific label, followed by the equal sign, and then the option you want.
+That's harder to describe than it is to show.
+See below:

 ## Simplest possible:

     pandoc  test.txt -o test.html
+    pandoc  test.txt --output=test.html

+These two versions are identical; I'm including both for the sake of clarity; in practice, you'll probably find yourself using the shorter versions once you get the hang of it.

-The -o part tells Pandoc to put it's output ("o" for "output,"" get it?) into the filename you specify after the -o.
+The **-o** part tells Pandoc to put it's output ("o" for "output,") into the filename you specify after the -o.
 If you don't specify and output file, it just spews output into your command shell, which is probably not what you want.
+If you specify a file that already exists, it will be over-written.
+If you specify a file that doesn't exist, it'll get created.

 Open the resulting file up in your web browser -- and in your text editor.
-Note that it isn't a complete HTML document.
+Note that this simples possible example isn't a complete HTML document -- it's just content in HTML format.

+## Standalone: -s

 We can ask it to include a proper header and footer -- make it a "standalone" document.

-## Standalone: -s

     pandoc -s test.txt -o test.html
+    pandoc --standalone test.txt --output=test.html

 That's a little better.
 It now has a proper document "head," which specifies the title, and the character set, and things like that.
 Pandoc also adds a boilerplate stylesheet so it looks a bit more like something.

+## Add a stylesheet: -c

 Let's add a stylesheet of our own instead of the default one.

-## Add a stylesheet: -c

     pandoc -s test.txt  -o test.html -c stylesheet.css
+    pandoc -s test.txt  -o test.html --css=stylesheet.css

 Pandoc is smart enough to reduce it's built-in boilerplate stylesheet to the bare minimum, and link in the external one that we use.
 We could call it "house style" and use it for all our books.